University of East Anglia

 - Academic Year: late-September through mid-June

-Students generally enroll in three five-credit courses per semester.
+Students generally enroll in three 20 UCU modules per semester (equivalent to three five-credit courses at Temple).

 - American Studies